xilution/xilution-react-todomvc/README.md

 	1. Run `make show-frontend-url` to see the URL of the frontend application.
 	1. Copy the front end URL and paste it into a browser.
 	1. Run through the different use cases
-		* Register New User (including email verification)
-			* Creates a new user in your Xilution account.
-			  You can use the same email across multiple users.
-			  User email must be verified.
-			  Usernames must be unique for all users.
-			  You can manage your Xilution account through the [Xilution Customer Admin Portal](https://portal.xilution.com).
 		* Authenticate User
 			* Use your Xilution user credentials
 		* View Todos